A reading from the gospel according to Luke 14:1, 7-11

 While it is good to be invited to a party, it is awfully bad to be embarrassed in front of many people.
 When attending an occasion, it is important to practice good manners and to avoid having too much self-importance.
 People appreciate humility and abhor arrogance.
 Much more with God who opposes the proud but shows favor to the humble (James 4:6).

 Jesus is teaching us to take the lowest place and then we will be moved to a higher rank.
-This is much better than taking the highest place and then we fall to the lowest place.
-In a business, it is better to start small, learn lessons along the way and grow big rather than start a big enterprise which may become unmanageable and soon driven out of business.
+This is much better than taking the highest place and then fall to the lowest place.
+In the business world, it is better to start small, learn lessons along the way and grow big rather than start a big enterprise which may become unmanageable and soon driven out of business.

 In an earthly banquet, it is usually the rich and the famous in society who jostle among themselves to see and be seen.
 It is very rare for a rich man to stay on the sideline and waits to be called.
 It is also uncommon for a man of humble means to compete for a seat in the high place or he would really be pushed aside.
 However, in the kingdom of God, it is the humble who will be given exaltation for He has brought down rulers from their thrones but has lifted up the humble.
 (Luke 1:52).